 Weather correlation can be hedged on a portfolio basis using a combination of weather derivatives and physical and financial commodity hedging.

 The Beta coeffficient (sensitivity of position to scalars based on load shape (1= not sensitive to scalars, i.e. equivalent to a block of power)) will be calculated by deal.
-The risk premium ([through the bid/offer spread?
-Or through the consumption premium]) will be adjusted based on the beta risk in that transaction.
+The risk premium (through the bid/offer spread?, Oor through the consumption premium]) will be adjusted based on the beta risk in that transaction.

 The portfolio can be hedged based on the weighted average beta of the portfolio times the net position of the portfolio.